crichID/crichID/README.md

 Find me on Twitter or open an issue here if you are interested in chatting about any of the following:

-- How you got started in programming
+- How you got started in programming and your journey to where you are today
-- Photography
+- Photography, knitting, LEGO!